tiran/defusedxml/README.md

     with requests to a service that doesn't respond or responds with very large files.
--   An attacker may gain knowledge, when, how often and from which IP address a XML document is accessed.
+-   An attacker may gain knowledge, when, how often and from which IP address an XML document is accessed.
 -   An attacker could send mail from inside your network if the URL handler supports `smtp://` URIs.